Frequently Asked Questions (FAQ)

 If you file for bankruptcy, the court will impose an automatic stay on all of your creditors, stopping them from pursuing any further debt collection while the bankruptcy is pending.
-Even without filing for bankruptcy, creditors may not contact you if you are represented by an attorney; they must talk to your lawyer instead.
+Even without filing for bankruptcy, there are certain things that are illegal for creditors to do while attempting to collect a debt.
+Creditors may not contact you if you are represented by an attorney; they must talk to your lawyer instead.
 Bill collectors must follow other rules for unrepresented people as well.
 For instance, they may not contact you before eight o’clock in the morning or after nine at night, and they cannot contact you at work if you notify them you cannot receive calls there.
 Also, you can simply tell them to stop calling, and they have to comply, with limited exceptions.

 If you think your rights under the Fair Debt Collection Practices Act are being violated, contact an attorney.
 You can put a stop to creditor harassment and maybe even recover money damages.